npm-wharf/mcgonagall/README.md

 Multiple configuration maps can be specified, in any namespace, provided that they are prefixed by `configuration`.
 It is a simple key-value map intended to supply defaults to the services.

-The service specifications will still have to opt in to the configuration maps defined in the cluster configurations (see the `env` section).
+The resource specifications will still have to opt in to the configuration maps defined in the cluster configurations (see the `env` section).

 The purpose of the configuration map here is not to replace etcd as the preferred solution for configuration.
 Kubernetes does not presently provide any mechanism to alert containers on changes made to configuration maps.
 Updating running services to reflect configuration changes that rely solely on configuration maps is painful.